SegiH/VerjIO_Excel_Report_Generator/README.md

 In the example above, the generated Excel file will be named "Sales Report as of 08-01-2018-09-20-10.xlsx".
 The date will automatically be added to the file name to make sure that each report always has a unique name.

 The first sheet will be named Sales Report and will have a table with the 6 columns headings specified in ColumnHeaders.
+ColumnSize is used to set the size of each column (null values in ColumnSize will autosize that column).
 The Columns property specify the database column names and their type.
 This sheet uses an SQL statement as the data source.

 The second sheet will be named Shipment Report and have a table with the 3 columns specified.
+ColumnSize is not provided so all columns will be set to auto size automatically.
 This sheet uses a table resource as the data source.

-createExcelReport() returns an array with 2 indexes
+createExcelReport() will return a 2 dimensional array with the results

-result[0] is the status which can be "OK", "OK-NODATA" or "ERROR"

-result[1] is the filename if result[0] is OK, the error message if result[0] returns ERROR or empty if result[0] returned OK-NODATA which means that there wasn't any data to write to the report.
+The results will be either:

+["OK",Somefilename.xlsx"] // Report was successfully created
+["OK-NODATA",""] // There was no data returned from the SQL query or table resource ["ERROR","Error Message"] // An error occurred during the creation of the report

 General Tips
 ------------